wolfpaulus/ansible/README.md

 ansible-playbook ./playbooks/setup_dca.yml -i epsilon,
 ```

-This would run the setup_dca.yml playbook on the epsilon host.
-Notice the comma at teh end!
-The inventory needs to be a list.
+This would run the setup_dca.yml playbook on the epsilon host. __Notice the comma at the end!__ The inventory needs to be a list.

 # Cloudflare
 Follow the fist couple of steps [here](https://wolfpaulus.com/flare) to create _Tunnel Certificate_, _Name_, _ID_, and _Secret_